Simply CLICK HERE to get started.

 When you have appointed your solicitor, we will write to you and your solicitor and the vendor and their solicitor to start the conveyancing process.

-7 to 8 weeks on average.
+This normally takes 7 to 8 weeks on average.
 Much depends on the number of other properties in the chain and the speed at which solicitors work.
 We will keep tabs on the process and give you regular updates.
 You may also contact your solicitor at any stage.

 If you are the first link in the chain with no property to sell, your solicitor will ask you for cleared funds for the deposit.
-This money will be paid on exchange of contracts.
+This money will be paid in exchange of contracts.

-On your day of completion the transaction is normally completed by 2pm.
+On your day of completion, the transaction is normally completed by 2 pm.
 We cannot release the keys to you until the solicitor for the vendor has received the cash or mortgage money from your bank or building society.
 We will telephone you as soon as we have the go-ahead from the vendor’s solicitor and ask you to collect the keys from our office.